yitalu/wastewater_based_epidemiology/README.md

 </br>

 ### MCMC Diagnostics
 Several criteria are used to gauge the sampling quality of the MCMC algorithm.
 Generally, for accurate inference, we look for three qualities of our Markov chain: (1) convergence, (2) stationary, and (3) good mixing.
 The trace and rank plots ([Vehtari et al 2019](https://doi.org/10.1214/20-BA1221)) below show these features.
 The R-hats are close to one, and hence confirm the convergence ([Brook and Gelman 2012](https://doi.org/10.1080/10618600.1998.10474787)).
-The ESSs (the effective MCMC length without autocorrelation), the mean and standard deviation of the posterior distributions for parameters are also provided.
+The ESSs (the effective MCMC length without autocorrelation) seem reasonable given the non-skewed posterior distributions shown in the [Posterior Distributions and Coefficient Intervals](#posterior-distributions-and-coefficient-intervals) section.
+The means, standard deviations, and 95% percentile intervals of the posterior distributions for parameters are also provided.

 #### M-110s: Virus
 [R-hat and ESS](./tables/coefficients_m110_v10.csv)